hpicgs/cg2sandbox/README.md

 + install cmake from
     http://www.cmake.org/cmake/resources/software.html
-+ install qt5 from (for this exercise we used visual studio 2012 x64, but older version should work fine...) http://qt-project.org/downloads
++ install qt5 from (for this exercise we used visual studio 2012 x64 and 2013 x64)
+	http://qt-project.org/downloads
 + install visual studio or qt creator